jhus5/azure-database-migration860/README.md

 # Azure Database Migration: Milestone 1 - Setting Up the Production Environment

 ## Overview
-In this milestone, we'll outline the process of setting up a production environment for our Azure Database Migration project.
-This includes creating a virtual machine on Microsoft Azure and installing SQL Server 2019 Express LocalDB for development purposes.
-Additionally, we'll create the production database using T-SQL scripts.
+In this milestone, we outline the process of setting up a production environment for our Azure Database Migration project.
+This includes creating a virtual machine on Microsoft Azure and installing SQL Server 2019 Express LocalDB in production.
+Additionally, we'll create the production database.

 ## Prerequisites
 To follow this guide, make sure you have:
 1. An active Microsoft Azure account.
-2. Familiarity with the Azure Portal and PowerShell or CLI.
+2. Familiarity with the Azure Portal.
-3. Basic understanding of SQL Server, LocalDB, and T-SQL scripting.
+3. Basic understanding of SQL Server, Virtual machines, and T-SQL scripting.

 ## Steps to Create a Production Environment
 ### 1. Creating an Azure Virtual Machine